Palm Beach County Luxury Real Estate Market Outlook 2026

 Q4 to Q1

-Late Q4 and early Q1 concentrate attention and compress decision cycles, the primary transaction window.
+Late Q4 and early Q1 concentrate attention and compress decision cycles.

 Appreciation Has Cooled to a Sustainable Pace

-Time-on-market is an input to negotiation again.
-Sellers who price to credibility and control timing achieve clean outcomes.
+Time on market matters in negotiations again.
+Sellers who price honestly and control timing achieve clean outcomes.
 Buyers who package price with certainty win good houses at fair numbers.
-The discipline that wins in 2026 is not aggression; it is arithmetic paired with execution.
+The discipline that wins in 2026 is not aggression; it is solid numbers paired with execution.

 Where Value Resides: Land, Water, Documentation

-Across every submarket, durable value traces to three first principles.
-Everything else, including improvements, renovation quality, and presentation, is secondary to how the underlying site scores against these three variables.
+Across every sub-market, durable value traces to three things.
+Everything else, including improvements, renovation quality, and presentation, is secondary to how the underlying site scores against these three.

 Pillar 01